stonith404/pocket-id/docs/proxy-services.md

 #### 2. Create a new OIDC client in Pocket ID.

 Create a new OIDC client in Pocket ID by navigating to `https://<your-domain>/settings/admin/oidc-clients`.
-After adding the client, you will obtain the client ID and client secret.
+Now enter `https://<domain-of-proxied-service>/oauth2/callback` as the callback URL.
+After adding the client, you will obtain the client ID and client secret, which you will need in the next step.

 #### 3. Create a configuration file for OAuth2 Proxy.